-(Must be signed by candidate and by chairperson) I hereby certify that the information provided in the best of my knowledge.
-I understand that if I have relevant information, I may be subject to discipling Signature of Candidate Signature of Chairperson Date
+(Must be signed by candidate and by chairperson)

+I hereby certify that the information provided in this curriculum vitae is accurate and complete to the best of my knowledge.
+I understand that if I have knowingly provided false information or omitted relevant information, I may be subject to disciplinary action, including termination.

+Signature of Candidate Date

+Signature of Chairperson Date